jayza/ImgurAPI/README.md

 Current version: 0.1.0

+### Current Features

+* Connect to the Imgur API via OAuth2.0.
+* Send GET requests.

+### Future Plans

+* Send POST, PUT, DELETE requests.
+    * Image support
+    * Gallery support
+    * Commenting support

+* A general method to get viral, hot or a specific sorting for the following
+    * Images
+    * Galleries
+    * Comments

+* And more.....

+### Known Issues

+At the moment there are no known issues.
+If you are experiencing any issues then submit an issue, please!

 ## Documentation

 In order to make this work, you need to register an application with Imgur.
 To do that you can check out this URL [Imgur API Documentation](https://api.imgur.com/).
 After getting your hands on the Client ID and Client Secret of your application you need to configure. *Work work*